SaiCharan-2006/MelodexAIPredictor/README.md

-# GingerAI 🍿
+# MelodexAIPredictor 🍿
 **An AI-Powered Music Popularity and Hybrid Recommendation System**

-GingerAI is an intelligent system designed to analyze music trends and provide personalized song recommendations.
+MelodexAIPredictor is an intelligent system designed to analyze music trends and provide personalized song recommendations.
 It leverages Spotify's dataset and combines popularity prediction with hybrid recommendation techniques to offer a seamless and tailored music discovery experience.

 ## 🚀 Features
 - 🎵 Predict song popularity using machine learning models